 Therapeutic interventions work best against addictions.
 Psychological therapies are designed in a way that helps you identify your emotions and work on the feelings that are hurting.

-- Psychodynamic therapy – It is another approach that helps better understand the reflection on self.
+- Psychodynamic therapy is another approach that helps better understand the reflection on self.
 It also traces the root causes like fear, anger, shame, or guilt that lead one to adapt to an unhealthy sexual pattern.

-- Motivational Enhancement therapy – It is another different approach that helps overcome sex addiction.
+- Motivational Enhancement therapy is another different approach that helps overcome sex addiction.
 The therapist helps the client to gain better insights into the problem and then motivates them to set goals to ease the process of developing a healthier attitude towards sex.

 Family therapy, couples therapy, and exposure to some other therapies that involve external factors like family members, objects, places can be used for betterment and often prove to be successful for some.

-- Keep a record – Track your progress.
+Track your progress.
 Make a journal where you write down your predictions and actions.
 Once you see that you can control it once, it will slowly give you the motivation to continue and reduce the symptoms gradually.

-- Exercising– When you exercise, a happy hormone called endorphin is released in the brain, making you feel contented, comfortable, and satisfied.
+When you exercise, a happy hormone called endorphin is released in the brain, making you feel contented, comfortable, and satisfied.
 The same hormone is released when one engages in actions of addiction.
 So it is better to replace it with exercise.

 After knowing the symptoms, causes, and treatment for sex addiction, it is also important to remember that where there is a will, there is a way.
 Everything is possible when you have the baseline of wanting to help yourself out.
-Sex addiction is dangerous for many reasons, but it is curable, and one can get back to leading everyday life again.
+Sex addiction is harmful for many reasons, but it is curable, and one can get back to leading everyday life again.
 Motivate yourself and reach out for help well in time.